23.10.25, 19:30, Sinan Çankaya, The fascist boomerang: on violence, dehumanisation and the crisis of democracy

-After the lecture, Sinan Çankaya will talk to journalist Samira Bendadi.
+After the lecture, Sinan Çankaya will be in conversation with journalist Samira Bendadi.

 - Sinan Çankaya is an anthropologist and writer.
 He obtained his doctorate with a study on diversity within the Dutch police force and researched ethnic profiling in the Netherlands.
 He has written essays on identity and exclusion for De Correspondent.
 His book Mijn ontelbare identiteiten (My Countless Identities, 2023) was awarded the Jan Hanlo Essay Prize Groot, the Sociologische Bril (Sociological Perspective) and the E. du Perron Prize.
 His latest book, “Galmende geschiedenissen” (2025), is about who is allowed to speak and who is silenced, about which dead we remember and which stories we bury deeper.
 He wrote the introduction to the Dutch edition of Edward Said's Orientalism and is a university teacher at VU Amsterdam.